-You must submit two essays, each 4 double-spaced pages, on the assigned due dates.
-These are persuasive essays that present a thesis about a text and defend it by citing evidence in the form of quotations from that text.
-At least two scholarly secondary sources are required for each.
+You must submit one essay, 6 pages, double-spaced, in 12-point type.
+This is a persuasive essay that presents a thesis about a text and defends it by citing evidence in the form of quotations from that text.
+At least three scholarly secondary sources are required.
 Scholarly sources are books from academic presses or articles from academic journals.
 Encyclopedias, newspapers, magazines, personal websites, and organizational websites are not scholarly sources.
 Neither are unpublished theses or papers, although exceptions are possible.
 You should cite other scholars making an argument that supports your argument, not random or well-known facts.
-See the separate "Essay Tips" handout.

 Use Chicago citation format.

-One essay should be about a work of prewar literature, and the other should be about a work of postwar literature.
-There are no assigned topics.
-You should pick one of the class readings you wish to examine further and develop a thesis about it.
-Keep in mind, however, that the main grading criteria are a) is your thesis strong? and b) do you successfully persuade your reader of your thesis?
+The goal of this paper is to give you a high degree of freedom to explore topics and works that interest you, using the knowledge and analytical skills you have learned in class.
+Therefore you can pick your own work of manga or anime that you wish to write about.
+You can choose to further examine one of the works we have gone over in class, or some other work of your own choosing.
+Keep in mind, however, that the main grading criteria are: a) is your thesis strong? and b) do you successfully persuade your reader of your thesis?
 You must prove a strong thesis that analyzes the text and uncovers something new about it.
+Keep that in mind as you think about what you want to write about.

-If you are a major in LLC and want to combine these two essays into your 10-page qualifying essay, please let me know.
+If you are a major in LLC and want to turn this into your 10-page qualifying essay, please let me know.